joe-signorile/astar-pathfinding/README.md

 I have chosen to implement Bidirectional A* Pathfinding using Unity Jobs and Burst with optional Path Smoothing.
 Graph Scanning is done against the 3d world, with an example generated forest.

+The only third party library used is TinyIoC which is located at `Scripts/TinyIoC.cs`

+# Usage
+The entrypoint is `/Scripts/AppLoader.cs`
+The pathfinding solution is at `/Scripts/Pathfinding/` `Seeker.MoveTo(..)` Calls `PathfindingService.FindPath(...)`

 # Architecture
 ![alt class diagram](https://github.com/joe-signorile/astar-pathfinding/blob/main/classes.png)